 Tripadvisor Traveler Rating

-- A stunning resort built out over the sea along the edge of pristine Papuan jungle
+- Stunning resort built over the sea along the edge of pristine Papuan jungle

 - Convenient location with easy transfers from Sorong and access to amazing dive sites

 - Sustainable practices and conservation at the very heart of the resort’s ethos